Become a Volunteer

 What You’ll be Doing

-At MACS, most volunteers spend their time with residents in Mary Costa House, Borrela House, Annie O’Malley House and Gerda’s House, providing individual residents with increased choice in their daily activities.
+At MACS, most volunteers spend their time with consumers in Mary Costa House, Borrela House, Annie O’Malley House and Gerda’s House, providing individual consumers with increased choice in their daily activities.

 Volunteers at our Geelong facility do not provide intimate personal care.